Eugene Frederick Ladd: Continued career

-Ladd served as constructing quartermaster at Fort Trumbull, New London, Connecticut from July 1901 to June 1905.
+Ladd served as constructing quartermaster at Fort Trumbull, New London, Connecticut, from July 1901 to June 1905.
 In this post, he was responsible for supervising creation of several Coast Artillery positions built to defend Long Island Sound.
 In June 1905, Ladd received permanent promotion to major.
 He served as military secretary and adjutant of the War Department general staff from June 1905 to April 1908.
 In March 1907, Ladd was promoted to lieutenant colonel.

 From May 1908 to April 1910, Ladd served in the Philippines as adjutant of the Department of Luzon.
 During this posting, Ladd was appointed by Army Chief of Staff J. Franklin Bell to work with Captain Dwight E. Aultman to develop reliable sources for military intelligence in the Philippines.

 From April 1910 to March 12, 1911, he served as adjutant of the Western Division in San Francisco, California.
-He then transferred to San Antonio, Texas and served as adjutant of the 2nd Division.
+He then transferred to San Antonio, Texas, and served as adjutant of the 2nd Division.
 Ladd was promoted to colonel in August 1914.
 From August 1915 to October 1915, he served in the Office of the U.S. Army Adjutant General.
 On October 1, 1915, Ladd retired because of disability incurred in the line of duty.

 World War I

-On June 17, 1917 Ladd was recalled to active duty for World War I and assigned to the Office of the U.S. Army Adjutant General on June 17, 1917.
+On June 17, 1917, Ladd was recalled to active duty for World War I and assigned to the Office of the U.S. Army Adjutant General on June 17, 1917.
 In August 1917, he was promoted to temporary brigadier general.
 During the war, Ladd's quartermaster and adjutant skills were employed in creating the framework for Army units as they were organized and fielded for the war.

 Ladd retired again at his permanent rank of colonel on September 5, 1918.
-His wartime service was recognized with award of the Army Distinguished Service Medal.
+His wartime service was recognized with award of the Army Distinguished Service Medal, the citation for which reads:

 Personal life

-In 1888, Ladd married Violet D. Norman (1861-1939), the niece of Frederick Benteen's wife Catherine.
+In 1888, Ladd married Violet D. Norman (1861–1939), the niece of Frederick Benteen's wife Catherine.
 They were the parents of daughter Katharine, the wife of Army officer William Torbert MacMillan.

 Retirement and death

 In retirement, Ladd was a resident of Cohasset, Massachusetts.
-He died in Boston, Massachusetts on April 23, 1927.
+He died in Boston, Massachusetts, on April 23, 1927.
 Ladd was buried at Arlington National Cemetery.
 A federal law passed in 1930 permitted general officers from World War I to retire at the highest rank they held, and Ladd's rank of brigadier general was posthumously restored.